-Middle Eastern BBQ lamb ribs seasoned with very simple ingredients and grilled on hot coal…
+Middle Eastern BBQ lamb chops seasoned with very simple ingredients and grilled until juicy and tender.

 In my family, all men love BBQs and since the summer officially started they have been enjoying BBQs every single weekend!
 BBQ lamb ribs the Middle Eastern way is one of the dishes that make an appearance on our menu quite often.
 In this post, Yazeed (my husband) shares his perfect BBQ lamb ribs recipe.